Table of Contents

 Provided that a candidate belonging to categories 2, 3, 4, and 5 possesses a certificate of eligibility issued by the Government of India and presents the same to the recruiting body.
 The Certificate of eligibility will not be necessary in the case of candidates who are Gorkhas of Nepal.

-- Married candidates above the age of 25 years are eligible to apply, but during the training period, they will neither be given married accommodation nor can they live with family out of the premises.
+- Married candidates above 25 years can apply, but during training, they won’t get married accommodation, and they can’t live with family off the premises.

-- For OTA (Officers’ Training Academy) (SSC Women Non-Technical Course) – Unmarried women, issueless widows (who are not remarried), and issueless divorcees (in possession of the divorce documents) who have not remarried are eligible.
-They should be born on or after 2nd January 1996 and not later than 1st January 2002.
+- For OTA (Officers’ Training Academy) (SSC Women Non-Technical Course), unmarried women, issueless widows, and issueless divorcees (with divorce documents) who haven’t remarried are eligible.

-- Widowers/divorcees will not be treated as unmarried males for admission in IMA/INA/AFA/OTA and are not eligible to apply.
+- Widowers/divorcees are not considered unmarried males for admission in IMA/INA/AFA/OTA and are not eligible to apply.

 Academy | Age Limit | Marital Status |